 Signed Declaration of the Partner (Annex V of the Call)2,.

-Filled and signed Annex 1 of De minimis aid scheme for supporting the development of bilateral relations in the area of business and education as amended by Addendum No. 1 (DM-2/2020) by the Applicant and the Partner(s), if relevant
+Filled and signed Annex 1 of De minimis aid scheme for supporting the development of businesses and bilateral partnerships (DM-22/2024) by the Applicant and the Partner(s), if relevant

 Mandatory attachments should be submitted as PDF files to prevent accidental loss of data.